 Sourced from South America, Ipe is among the hardest timber available and comparable to Greenheart which is rated at the highest D70 strength rating.
 Density is extremely high with average weight of 1000 kilos per m3.
 Decay resistance is rated as high and longevity rated as 50 years +.

-Where possible and depending on the time of year boards should be laid out on the deck frame for a period of time to acclimatise and allow final drying and help reduce shrinkage after installation.
+Where possible and depending on the time of year boards should be laid out on the deck frame for a period of time to acclimatise and allow final drying and help reduce shrinkage after installation***this should not be done in hot conditions or when direct sunlight is on the timber***.
 The frame should be built with larger section sizes of tanalised Softwood ideally 50x150mm or bigger as the frame will generally rot long before the Ipe decking.
 We recommend some coats of further weather protection be added to the frame such as black bitumen to provide further longevity.
 Good drainage under the frame and ideally some air flow are essential to the life of the frame and also the stability of the decking boards on top.
 Frame centres are recommended at 400mm – 500mm with 450mm being the industry standard.
 Ipe boards should be trimmed both ends to squared up and remove the wax ends.
 Ipe Decking Boards should be securely fixed down where they cross every joist either with Spax Stainless Steel decking screws or with our Deckwise Hidden fix system.
 For further information please see the ‘How to fit Ipe Hardwood Decking’ video on the home page of our website

 Finishing for silvered weathered look